Senryoku/Deecy/Readme.md

 -   Renderer:
     - Handle and generate Mipmaps.
     - Order independent transparency.
+    - Secondary accumulate buffer (very low priority, not sure if many games use this feature)

 - Ikaruga need some sort of MMU support :(
     Apparently only around the Store Queue, but I'm still unsure how much of the MMU I need to implement to circumvent this (and the interpreter is already painfully slow).